DFE-Digital/get-help-with-tech/app/views/devices_guidance/4g_user_guidance.md

 ## Technical support

 For technical support, children and families should contact the trust, local authority or school which sent them the router.
 They can help with setting up routers or raising an issue if there is a problem with the router or SIM card.
-They should not press the reset button.

 ### For local authorities and trusts